TrieanNguyen/WORDCOUNT-DEMO/README.md

 * Run demo Wordcount to performances Map-Reduce
 * In this demo, count the number of times HCMUTE students won scholarships from 2018 to 2020
 * Project include: map.java, reduce.java, runner.java, data.txt
+* Use file data.txt together run Map-Reduce on Hadoop and Spark
+* Target for Project: Use Word-count to compare Map-Reduce on Hadoop and Map-Reduce on Spark.

 ## INSTALL PROJECT WORD-COUNT
 * Install project wordcount, run command: [WordCount_Demo](https://github.com/TrieanNguyen/WORDCOUNT-DEMO.git)
 ## RUN WORDCOUNT BY HADOOP